Proposition 65 Warning

 - Don’t over reach.
 Keep proper footing and balance at all times.
 Do not use awkward or uncomfortable hand positions.

-- Check all fixing and fastening nuts, bolts and screws on power tool, attachment and bits before use to ensure they are tight and secure.
+- Check all fixing and fastening nuts, bolts and screws on power tool, attachment and cutting tools before use to ensure they are tight and secure.
 Periodically check when machining over long periods.

 - Stay alert.
 Watch what you are doing.
 Use common sense.
 Do not operate tools when you are tired, under the influence of drugs or alcohol.

 - Personal Protective Equipment (PPE) for eye, ear and respiratory protection must be worn.
-All PPE must meet current legislation.
+All PPE must meet current UK and EU legislation.

 - Do not leave tools running unattended.
 Do not leave tool until it comes to a complete stop.